hibbitts-design/docsify-this-simple-visual-portfolio/README.md

 4. Go to https://docsify-this.net and paste the copied URL into the **Markdown File URL** field

-5. Select the page options you want (e.g. Font) and tap the **View as Standalone Page** button to view your Markdown file as a web page for sharing or embedding
+5. Select the page options you want (e.g. Font) and tap the **Publish as a Standalone Web Page** button to view your Markdown file as a web page for sharing or embedding

 You can further customize the appearance of your web page by tapping on the **Show More Page Options »** link in the Docsify-This Web Page Builder.